wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Saving your report_

 The map visualization is a step in right direction toward creating richer visualizations, but your report is still somewhat plain.
-In the next exercise, you will add more flair.
+In the next exercise, you will use some of Power BI's report formatting options to add more flair.

 <a name="Exercise4"></a>
-## Exercise 4: Enhance and format visualizations ##
+## Exercise 4: Enhance your visualizations ##

 No matter how valuable and relevant your data may be, unless it's presented in a way that's easy to understand and visually appealing, consumers of that data will find it difficult to extract meaning from it.
 One of the most effective ways to grab a viewer's attention and present data in a meaningful way is to apply formatting and other enhancements to your visualizations.
 In this exercise, you will enhance the visualizations you have created in order to dress up your report.